2013 Subaru Forester Performance

 Acceleration and Power

 The base Forester 2.5X is powered by a 170-horsepower, 2.5-liter four-cylinder engine and a five-speed manual transmission.
 A four-speed automatic transmission is optional.
-Upgrade to the 2.5XT model, and you’ll get a 2.5-liter turbocharged four-cylinder that makes 224 horsepower and a four-speed automatic.
-According to the EPA, the base Forester earns 21/27 mpg city/highway with both manual and automatic transmissions.
+Upgrade to the 2.5XT model and you’ll get a 224-horsepower, turbocharged 2.5-liter four-cylinder and a four-speed automatic.
+According to the EPA, the base Forester earns 21/27 mpg city/highway with a manual or an automatic transmission.
 Models with the turbocharged engine are rated at 19/24 mpg.

 - "Its four-speed automatic transmission also sets it back in terms of fuel economy and acceleration." -- Edmunds